Most recently updated on May 16, 2023

 The battle for equal rights had an impact on the demographics of the city in the second half of the 20th century.
 In 1962, the city under court orders began opening up areas of town for Black residential neighborhoods.
 In response, the white population in Atlanta declined by 60,000 people while the Black populace rose by nearly 70,000.

 The city is dealing with a rash of killings the past 2 years.
 In 2021, there were 158 homicides reported in Atlanta, one more than 2020 and the highest number since 1996.
+There were 170 homicides investigated in 2022, the third yearly increase in a row.

 Economically, the city has soared in recent decades.
 Its gross domestic product before the COVID-19 pandemic sat at $276 billion, the 10th largest in the country.